stoyosawa/PublicationList/papers.md

 ## Academic papers

-- Satoshi Toyosawa, Takshi Kawai & Hiroshi Morikawa, "Effects of font design to the perceived addect of readers", Proceeding of 2015 Anual Coference of the Japan Ergonomics Society, Vol. 51, Supplement, pp. 320-321 (June 2015).
+- Satoshi Toyosawa, Takshi Kawai & Hiroshi Morikawa, "Effects of font design to the perceived affect of readers", Proceeding of 2015 Anual Coference of the Japan Ergonomics Society, Vol. 51, Supplement, pp. 320-321 (June 2015).

 - Satoshi Toyosawa & Takashi Kawai,